Why Driving on Cocaine Is a Dangerous Decision

 Cocaine is a powerful psychoactive substance that acts as a stimulant when taken.
 Commonly used as a drug of abuse, it is extremely addictive, and most people are taking it are at considerable risk of forming a cocaine addiction after some time.
 Persons that use the drug tend to do so in social settings and so may find themselves driving while on cocaine, a risky situation that can endanger the driver and their car occupants as well as other road users.

 While most drug users may think the drug gives them heightened alertness and quicker reflexes, the reality is that driving while on cocaine changes one’s state of mind leading to greater risk-taking while driving.
-So, can you drive after taking cocaine?
+So, can one drive after taking cocaine?
 The answer is no, as elaborated below.

 Table of contents: